monero-project/monero-site/knowledge-base/developer-guides/wallet-rpc.md

 Outputs:

-* *balance* - unsigned int; The total balance of the current monero-wallet-cli in session.
+* *balance* - unsigned int; The total balance of the current monero-wallet-rpc in session.
 * *unlocked_balance* - unsigned int; Unlocked funds are those funds that are sufficiently deep enough in the Monero blockchain to be considered safe to spend.

 Example: